-The SAFEST Choice Learning Collaborative aims to reduce the incidence of prenatal alcohol exposure (PAE) and improve outcomes in children with suspected or diagnosed fetal alcohol spectrum disorders (FASD).
+The SAFEST Choice Learning Collaborative aims to reduce the incidence of prenatal alcohol exposure (PAE) and improve outcomes in children with suspected or diagnosed fetal alcohol spectrum disorders (FASDs).
 This program, a partnership between Boston Medical Center and Minnesota-based Proof Alliance will use Extension for Community Healthcare Outcomes (ECHO®) virtual education to engage healthcare teams at community health centers (CHCs) in New England and the Upper Midwest in FASD education.
 Participation costs are completely covered by this program funded by the Health Resources and Services Administration (HRSA).

 By becoming a SAFEST Choice Learning Collaborative participant, each CHC will receive:

 - Free Continuing Education and Maintenance of Certification Part 2 credits

 - Stipend of up to $6500 to support a Community Health Center Champion